Log and register AI agents

 }

-# example using LangChain
+# example using langchain

 with mlflow.start_run():

-logged_chain_info = mlflow.langchain.log_model(
+logged_agent_info = mlflow.langchain.log_model(

 lc_model=code_path,

-artifact_path="chain", # This string is used as the path inside the MLflow model where artifacts are stored
+artifact_path="agent", # This string is used as the path inside the MLflow model where artifacts are stored

 example_no_conversion=True, # Required